REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Ablation Study

+\paragraph{Analysis of Virtual Sink Behavior.} Table~\ref{tab:sink_analysis} reports the average transport mass assigned to the virtual sink across datasets with different foreground ratios.
+Sink mass increases as foreground ratio decreases, ranging from $\textbf{0.21}$ on PC Assembly ($0.76$ FG) to $\textbf{0.50}$ on EGTEA-GAZE+($0.23$ FG).
+This suggests that the sink behaves as a \textit{data-adaptive slack variable}, selectively absorbing unmatched or low-confidence frames while preserving structured correspondences for key procedural steps.
+Qualitatively, sink assignments are concentrated around ambiguous, transitional, or redundant segments such as tool switching or idle motion, thereby avoiding forced correspondences between unrelated frames.

+\paragraph{Effect of Clustering Methods.} We evaluate the impact of the post-hoc segmentation stage by replacing graph-cut with K-Means, subset selection (SS), and random assignment.
+Graph-cut consistently produces cleaner temporal segments because it combines embedding similarity with temporal smoothness constraints.
+Importantly, this stage is applied only after OT optimization and does not affect the learned transport objective itself.
+Therefore, Table~\ref{tab:table_cluster} should be interpreted as evaluating the decoder used to convert learned embeddings into discrete key-step labels rather than explaining the alignment gains.
+Moreover, REMAP consistently improves over RGWOT under the same clustering strategy, indicating the observed gains from the proposed transport formulation.

+\paragraph{Number of key-steps.} Table~\ref{tab:table_k} studies the effect of the number of discovered clusters on PC Assembly and PC Disassembly.
+Performance remains relatively stable across a broad range of values, with $k=7$ giving the best trade-off between capturing major procedural phases and avoiding over-segmentation.
+Larger values ($k \geq 10$) tend to split semantically similar actions into fragmented clusters, reducing F1 and IoU.
+Since $k$ is used only during post-hoc segmentation, varying it does not alter the learned OT alignment.
+Additional sensitivity analyses are provided in Appendix~\ref{app8.2}.

-\textbf{Impact of Training Data Quantity.} Fig.~\ref{fig:4}(b) shows how performance on the MECCANO dataset varies with the number of training videos.
-Across all data scales, our REALIGN model outperforms previous state-of-the-art methods.
-Even with only 2–5 videos per task, it achieves higher F1-scores than competing approaches.
-Performance continues to rise with more data, reaching \textbf{59.7} F1 at 17 videos.
-In contrast, prior methods improve more slowly and remain consistently behind, underscoring the data efficiency, scalability, and robustness of our approach.
+\textbf{Impact of Training Data Quantity.} Fig.~\ref{fig:4}(b) shows performance on MECCANO as a function of training data size.
+REMAP consistently outperforms prior methods across all regimes and achieves strong performance even with only 2-5 videos per task.
+Performance improves steadily as more data becomes available, reaching \textbf{59.7} F1 at 17 videos, while competing methods scale more slowly and remain consistently behind.
+These results highlight the data efficiency and robustness of REMAP.